Leo10Gama/RyuNumber/README.md

 `(u/U) Update a character or game`

-This command is useful for updating a character's name, or a game's title or release date.
+This command is useful for updating a character's name or aliases, or a game's title or release date.
 After searching for the desired element to change, you'll be asked what you'd like to change, and what you want to change it to.
 Upon confirmation, the changes will occur instantly in the database.

 ### Maintenance